The 2016 Squirrel Census Report

 The Squirrel Census is an urban science and storytelling project focusing on the Eastern gray (Sciurus carolinensis), his pals, and his mortal enemies.
 We have won awards.
 We have accepted congratulations.
 We have fist-fought people.
 We have made hats and t-shirts and videos and music and posters.
 We have saved the planet.
 But we still have work to do.

-This is just the latest thing.
+This is the last thing.
 There are so many things.
-Once you start looking in the trees — once you stop what you’re doing, wherever you are, and you just get outside of your own head and all its selfish and crude thoughts designed only to keep you alive but not to let you live, you know?, once you look around at the world in your immediate atmosphere — well, that’s when the real work begins, and there is a lot of it.
+Once you start looking in the trees – once you stop what you’re doing, wherever you are, and you just get outside of your own head and all its selfish and crude thoughts designed only to keep you alive but not to let you live, you know?, once you look around at the world in your immediate atmosphere — well, that’s when the real work begins, and there is a lot of it.
 Things to be observed and understood and applied.
 Stories to be told.

-In 2012, we held our first Squirrel Census.
+IN 2012, we held our first Squirrel Census.
 It changed our lives.
 Made us appreciate the unceasing hum of natural urban environs in a way we could never before have known.
 We play ping-pong, right?
 Ping-pong brought us together.
 Ping-pong is community.
 And so we’re all playing ping-pong, right, in this bar in Inman Park, and we’re like, “By a show of hands, does anyone want to count squirrels?”
-And we all raised our hands.
+And we all raise our hands.
 Other people, outsiders, said, “Why?
 Why would you do such a thing?
 I don’t get it.”
 Where are they now?
 We know where: They’re in another bar somewhere, asking someone else, “Why?”
 Still doing the same thing.

 Not us.
 We have spoken at conferences and colleges.
 Gotten asked on dates.
 Some of us have gotten married and/or had kids.
 Some of us have suffered other outcomes in the Love Department.
 Witnessed life and death.
 Cried.
 Laughed.
 Learned.
 Through it all, we are alive and living.